In new advisory, Cyprus to give mRNA vaccines to those under 50

 Individuals who have already taken a single-dose of the Vaxzeveria jab should receive their second dose, provided there were no serious side effects like thrombosis or thrombocytopenia, the ministry said in a statement, citing the "unanimous view" of scientific advisors.

-A majority of those, it said, suggested that mRNA vaccines, technology used in the Pfizer-BioNtech and Moderna vaccines, be recommended for the under 50s.
+A majority of those, it said, suggested that mRNA vaccines, technology used in the Pfizer-BioNtech (PFE.N), (22UAy.DE) and Moderna (MRNA.O) vaccines, be recommended for the under 50s.

 AstraZeneca's shot uses a harmless, weakened version of a chimpanzee common-cold virus to deliver instructions to generate an immune response and prevent infection.